BradleyCodeU/bradleycodeu.github.io/_apcsa/110_math_class/ClubMeeting/instructions.md

   - Pick a random social media app and say "Follow us on ____" using an if-else with a random number to fill the blank
   - Pick a random prize and say "Raffle prize is ____" using an if-else with a random number to fill the blank

-Above public static void main, you MUST define a new helper method.
-This method will return an int.
-Name this method something like randomNumberExclusive.
+Above public static void main, you MUST define 3 new static helper methods.

+1. randomNumberExclusive() This method will return an int.
 This method has two parameters: int minimum and int maximum.
 You MUST use Math.random() inside of the method.
 This method returns a random integer number from the minimum to the maximum (NOT INCLUDING the maximum).
 Call this helper method inside of the main method whenever you need a random number ( for example, randomNumber(1,6) ).
 Stuck?
 Refer to this tutorial: https://www.geeksforgeeks.org/java-math-random-method-examples/

+1. cheatersDiceMax() This method will return an int.
+This method has two parameters: int minimum and int maximum.
+You MUST use Math.random() and Math.max() inside of the method.
+You will randomly generate two numbers and keep the larger of the two numbers.
+This method returns a random integer number from the minimum to the maximum (NOT INCLUDING the maximum).
+For example, cheatersDiceMax(1, 7) could return numbers 1 through 6 but is much more likely to return 1.

+1. cheatersDiceMin() This method will return an int.
+This method has two parameters: int minimum and int maximum.
+You MUST use Math.random() and Math.min() inside of the method.
+You will randomly generate two numbers and keep the smaller of the two numbers.
+This method returns a random integer number from the minimum to the maximum (NOT INCLUDING the maximum).
+For example, cheatersDiceMin(1, 7) could return numbers 1 through 6 but is much more likely to return 6.